vvaquero/fastai_docker/README.md

 After following the setup:

 1. Enter `fastai` into a terminal.
 2. Enter `j8` into the container's terminal that popped up as a result.
+* To open a new terminal connected to the docker: `docker exec -it <container> bash`

 A Jupyter server will now be running in a fastai environment with all of fastai's dependencies.